Skip to main content

 3. Extracts package metadata from file content

-4. Filters out packages installed from registry (only catalogs user-created content)
+4. Filters out packages installed from registry (only discovers user-created content)

 5. Creates/updates prpm.json with discovered packages